-Pre-Columbian and Spanish-colonial history, museums and adventure sports, a solid gastronomical scene, and a crazy-amazing vibe.
+Pre- and post-Columbian history, museums and adventure sports, a solid gastronomical scene and crazy-amazing vibe.
 There’s all that and more in Peru’s modern capital!

 While Lima’s rich colonial past is evidenced by baroque architecture hidden among skyscrapers throughout the city, its lavish buildings and extravagant balconies are most notably concentrated in the UNESCO-protected historical centre.
 The Plaza de Mayor—also called the Plaza de Armas, which literally translates to weapons plaza—served as a gathering place as well as a place of refuge and defense in the event of an attack.
 I guess it didn’t hurt to be prepared!

 Modern Lima was “founded” (to use the now-questioned colonial term) in 1535 as the City of Kings, or Ciudad de los Reyes, in honour of the Christian holiday of Epiphany by Spanish conquistador Francisco Pizarro.
 Its proximity to the Pacific Ocean and year-round temperate weather beat out the original inland and less popular choice for a capital of Jauja.

 Lima’s weather, in fact, is fantastic: located on a strip of desert plain between the Pacific Ocean and the Andes, and affected by the cool Pacific Humboldt Current, rainfall is slight throughout the year and temperatures typically range between 12-15 degrees Celsius at its lowest to 24-28 C at its highest.
 Very, very nice.

 I distinguish between modern and ancient Lima because in fact, a pre-Columbian people and civilization occupied the area for what historians believe were thousands of years before the Spanish arrived.
 And as the Spanish conquerors were wont to do, they built Christian churches and colonial monuments on top of existing structures as a symbol of domination.